MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/analysis/parallelization.rst

 Fast ``_single_frame`` compared to reading from disk
 --------------------------------------------------

-In all cases, parallelization will be useful only when frames are being processed faster than being read from the disk, otherwise reading is the bottleneck here.
+In all cases, parallelization will not be useful only when frames are being processed faster than being read from the disk, otherwise reading is the bottleneck here.
 Hence, you'll benefit from parallelization only if you have relatively much compute per frame, or a fast drive, as illustrated below: